dmarkrollins/sequent/README.md

 For example you might want to ask specific questions to illicit a particular discussion.

-If you want some discussion prompt inspriation tap the __random__ button and see what happens :)
+If you want discussion prompt inspiration tap the __random__ button and see what happens :)

 #### Choose Background Pattern